ofiwg/libfabric/man/fi_peer.3.md

 Peer transfer contexts form a virtual link between endpoints allocated on each of the peer providers.
-The setup of a peer transfer context occurs through the fi_endpoint2() API.
-The main provider calls fi_endpoint2() passing in the FI_PEER_TRANSFER flag.
-When specified, the context parameter reference the struct fi_peer_transfer_context defined above.
+The setup of a peer transfer context occurs through the fi_endpoint() API.
+The main provider calls fi_endpoint() with the FI_PEER_TRANSFER mode bit set in the info parameter, and the context parameter must reference the struct fi_peer_transfer_context defined above.

 The size field indicates the size of struct fi_peer_transfer_context being passed to the peer.
 This is used for backward compatibility.
 The info